PRIESKA COPPER-ZINC PROJECT

 Underground access has been re-established, allowing assessment of geotechnical conditions and the substantial remaining underground infrastructure.
 Ground conditions and infrastructure in the underground mine are generally good, and Orion is confident that mine refurbishment will not require substantial engineering effort.

-A Bankable Feasibility Study (BFS) on the Prieska Project commenced in July 2017 and is scheduled for completion in Q2 2019, paving the way for a final investment decision in H2 2019 and commencement of construction in late 2019/early 2020.
+A Bankable Feasibility Study (BFS) on the Prieska Project commenced in July 2017 and completed in Q2 2019, paving the way for a final investment decision in H2 2019 and commencement of construction in late 2019/early 2020 (refer ASX release 26 June 2019).

 In parallel with the BFS, Orion Minerals has been progressing key commercial work streams including concentrate marketing, project financing as well as key environmental impact assessment studies and permitting.